Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi-on-an-external-drive-using-Berryboot..md

 A step by step guide to installing NextCloudPi to an external drive using Berryboot.
 In first place we need to install Berryboot, a bootloader and management tool for OS installations on your Raspberry Pi.
 You will choose where your NextCloud installation will reside in this part.
-In second place we will use specially formatted image to install the NextCloudPi
+In the second part we will use specially squashfs formatted image to install the NextCloudPi

 Part 1: First time boot and choosing device to install Nextcloud to.